laurGeo/data-dashboard/README.md

 # Milestone 2 Project - Data Dashboard
-This site (https://laurgeo.github.io/data-dashboard/) is for those interested in data about wine.
+This site (https://laurgeo.github.io/data-dashboard/), named Wine Not? is for those interested in data about wine.
 This dataset was obtained from Kaggle(https://www.kaggle.com/zynicide/wine-reviews).
 It contains information about different wines, their origination, province, year.

 It also has interesting data such as reviews.
 Reviews contain user names and twitter handles.
 It is a dynamic dashboard, so users can get accurate up to date information in the click of a button.